 In short, slicks will be the tire you use the most often, so make sure you have plenty of spare sets!

 Race conditions can change in a heartbeat.
 One minute, the sun will be shining and you’ll see a heat haze above asphalt of the race track.
 And the next minute, there could be a heavy downpour with standing water everywhere.
 That’s why you always need to travel with a couple sets of wet weather tires, no matter where you go!

 Unlike slick tires, wets have deep treads and they’re designed to displace water in dismal weather conditions.
 If you try and race with slicks in heavy rainfall, you simply won’t be able to stay on the track.

 The biggest boon of slick tires is the high surface area with which you can find grip, but when a layer of water is set between the track and the tire, the grip just won’t be there.

-Tips And Pointers For Go-Kart Tires
+Tips & Pointers For Using Go-Kart Tires

 The Right Pressure

 Running tires too high or too low in terms of pressure will result in bad wear, leading to tire changes more often than needed.
 Read up on your tire’s specific recommended pressure before inflating or deflating it before each session.

 As a general rule of thumb, your tires will be running between 10 psi and 15 psi dependent on track conditions and what your tire manufacturer recommends.